AmitKumar-09/datamapper/Mapping.md

+# Mapping in Datamapper
-**Mapping in Datamapper:** Adding Source and Target Schemas to Start Mapping and Transform Your Data
+Adding Source and Target Schemas to Start Mapping and Transform Your Data.
 Mapping in Datamapper is a critical feature that allows you to connect and transform data between different schemas, often a source schema and a target schema.
 Here's what this involves:

 ## Source Schema: